Millaa Millaa Falls cascading into a natural swimming hole surrounded by lush tropical rainforest in the Atherton Tablelands, Far North Queensland

 Lake Eacham (Yidyam)

 Formed over 9,000 years ago, Lake Eacham is about 65 metres deep and entirely rain-fed — no streams flow in or out.
 The water is remarkably clear and warm enough for comfortable swimming in most months.
 A pontoon provides easy water access, and a 3 km rainforest circuit walk loops the lake (about 45 minutes).
-You can swim, snorkel, kayak, or paddleboard.
-Facilities include picnic areas, barbecues, and toilets.
-No crocodiles — this is a freshwater highland lake, well above saltwater crocodile habitat.
-Keep an eye out for turtles and, if very lucky, the resident freshwater crocodile (small, shy, and harmless to swimmers).
+You can swim, snorkel, kayak or paddleboard.
+Facilities include picnic areas, barbecues and toilets.
+No saltwater crocodiles — this is a freshwater highland lake.
+Keep an eye out for turtles and, rarely, the resident freshwater crocodile (small, shy and harmless to swimmers).
 The Ngadjonji people hold cultural connections to this lake, with oral traditions describing the volcanic explosion that created it.

 Lake Barrine (Barany)

-Older and slightly larger than Eacham, Lake Barrine was formed over 17,000 years ago by similar volcanic activity.
-A 5 km circuit walk through rainforest takes about 1.5 hours.
-The walk passes twin kauri pines estimated at around 1,000 years old — enormous trees just 80 metres from the historic Lake Barrine Teahouse, which has been serving Devonshire teas since 1926.
+Older and slightly larger than Eacham, Lake Barrine was formed over 17,000 years ago.
+A 5 km circuit walk through rainforest takes about 1.5 hours, passing twin kauri pines estimated at around 1,000 years old — enormous trees just 80 metres from the historic Lake Barrine Teahouse, which has been serving Devonshire teas since 1926.
 Lake cruises operate from the teahouse, offering a relaxed way to see the lake and its wildlife.
 Swimming is permitted.
-The lake is home to turtles, eels, and birdlife including kingfishers and cormorants.
+The lake is home to turtles, eels and birdlife including kingfishers and cormorants.

 Other Highlights